Are you a beginner photographer who doesn’t want to spend much money on equipment?

 We decided to spend the next few days together sightseeing around Manhattan and taking fantastic shots of skyscrapers and bridges as they appeared through our windows during takeoff and landing.

-The moments were so mesmerizing that we decided to do another one!
-This time we went through Amsterdam, Paris, Berlin, and Budapest before returning home again, and this time we took along our cameras so we could snap some pics while we were up there too.
+This time, we went through Amsterdam, Paris, Berlin, and Budapest before returning home again, and this time, we took our cameras to snap some pics while we were up there, too.

 And what could be better than Canon EOS 2000D?